twagar11/Dell-SONIC-cron-backup/README.md

 Dell SONiC switch running-config is stored on switch /etc/sonic/config_db.json

-First part of playbook will loop and make a copy of the config_db.json on every switch /home/admin/switch.json
+First part of playbook will loop and make a copy of the config_db.json on every switch and stored in /home/admin/switch.json

-Second part will copy switch.json to Ansible node, create "backup/" directory and switch hostname subdirectories for each switch
+Second part will copy switch.json to Ansible node, create "backup/" directory and create hostname subdirectories for each switch

-Crontab -e is used to edit user specific cron job to schedule pb_backup.yaml playbook to run every sunday at midnight
+Create a systemd service file to run ansible playbook pb_backup.yaml

-***** As of 1/19/24 Ubuntu cron scheduler recieves MTA not installed error and does not execute ******
+Create a systemd timer unit to run backup service once every week

 ## Phase 2 (Create Restore Playbook to push backup json to switch)

-TBD
+Work in progress